Martin N. Johansen is a Danish photographer.

 Category: Man & Nature (Grindadráp), Highly Commended

-• 2011 Département des Pyrénées-Orientales, Photo Competition, Category: Water (Nyer), Winner
+• 2011 Photo Competition, Département des Pyrénées-Orientales, Category: Water (Nyer), Winner

-• 2007 Festival International de Photo de Montagne et de Nature, Category: Landscape (Lac Blanc), Winner
+• 2007 Photo Competition, Festival International de Photo de Montagne et de Nature, Pralognan-la-Vanoise

 All photos © 2025 Martin N. Johansen except where noted.
 All rights reserved.